 A system is by definition composed of elements that interact.
-The system itself usually is an element of a larger system, and you can often also view each element as a system on its own.
+The system itself is usually an element of a larger system, and each element can often also be viewed as a system on its own.

 A system element consists of one or more products.
 Products need to be produced or acquired.
 Some can be acquired or procured as-is, without need for fabrication or modification.
-Others need to be engineered, and in some cases systems-engineered (Martin 1997).
+Others need to be engineered, and in some cases, systems-engineered (Martin 1997).
 Basic product types are depicted in the figure below.